TritonDataCenter/sdc-amon/README.md

 Amon is a monitoring and alarming system for SmartDataCenter (SDC).
 It has three components: a central master, a tree of relays, and agents.
-Monitors (grouping of probes and contacts) and probes (things to check and alarm on) are configured on the master (i.e. on the "Amon Master API" or "Amon API" for short).
+Probes (things to check and alarm on) and ProbeGroups (optional grouping of probes) are configured on the master (i.e. on the "Amon Master API" or "Amon API" for short).
 Probe data is passed from the master, via the relays to the appropriate amon-agent where the probe is run.
 When a probe fails/trips it raises an event, which passes through the relays up to the master.
 The master handles events by creating or updating alarms and sending notifications to the configured contacts, if appropriate (suppression and de-duplication rules can mean a notification is not always sent).
-The Amon Master API provides the API needed by cloudapi, and ultimately the User and Operations Portals, to allow management of Amon monitors, probes and alarms.
+The Amon Master API provides the API needed by cloudapi, and ultimately the User and Operations Portals, to allow management of Amon probes, probe groups and alarms.

 # Design Overview

 There is an "Amon Master" HTTP server that runs in the "amon" smartdc zone as the "amon-master" SMF service.
 This is the endpoint for the "Amon Master API".
-The Amon Master stores long-lived Amon system data -- monitors, contacts, probes -- in UFDS local-data (i.e. local to the datacenter) and shorter-lived data -- alarms and events -- in redis.
+The Amon Master stores long-lived Amon system data -- probes, probe groups, contacts -- in UFDS local-data (i.e. local to the datacenter) and shorter-lived data -- alarms -- in redis.
 Redis runs in a separate "redis" smartdc zone.

-There is an "Amon Relay" running on each compute node global zone to ferry (1) probe/monitor configuration down to Amon Agents where probes are run; and (2) events up from agents to the master for handling.
+There is an "Amon Relay" running on each compute node global zone to ferry (1) probe configuration down to Amon Agents where probes are run; and (2) events up from agents to the master for handling.
 This is installed with the agents shar (which includes all SDC agents) as "amon-relay" on each compute node.